Cyient DLM Limited (NSE: CYIENTDLM) Q4 2026 Earnings Call dated Apr. 21, 2026

 R.M.
 Subramanian

 Yeah.
-On networking capital which we talked about is Slightly elevated.
+On networking capital which we talked about is slightly elevated.
 So we definitely see possibilities for improvement and we’re going to continue to work on it.
 Our target is to reach about 100 to 120 in terms of the number of days, but we have some distance to go.
-Maintaining what you call a profitable efficient operations and growing is always a challenge, but we can you do it and we continue to work on improving it.
+Maintaining what you call a profitable efficient operations and growing is always a challenge, but we continue do it and we continue to work on improving it.
 Okay.
 It’ll take a couple of years, but that’s a work in progress.

 Vipraw Srivastava